kamalarieff/portfolio-eleventy/src/projects/tiktokcringe-hottest.md

 # Motivation

-I wanted to find a song from a post but I couldn't find it from reddit's top posts because it was two months ago at the time of writing.
+I wanted to find a song from a post but I couldn't find it from Reddit's top posts because it was two months ago at the time of writing.
 You can only filter the top posts by day, week, month, year or all time.
 So I built this in order to filter by date range.

 I also wanted to learn [Svelte](https://svelte.dev/).
 So I figured this would be a good chance to do so.